Toto Pongsawang: Biography & career

 Later, Songphol had him change to a professional career.
 It's intended that to fight just three times and then become a world champion like a legendary Saensak Muangsurin.
 He made a total of five wins.
 On September 19, 1993, he faced Ricardo "El Finito" López a WBC Strawweight champion holder at Capitol City Discothèque, Ratchadaphisek Road, Bangkok.
-As a result, he was defeated by TKO (referee stopped contest) in the 11th round with a very injured face although he can punched López's mouthguard bounce off.
+As a result, he was defeated by TKO (referee stoppage) in the 11th round with a very injured face although he can punched López's mouthguard bounce off.

 Between 1993 and 1995, he continued to fight five more times, losing only once in the Philippines.
 In 1996, he lost again and his final fight was in 1997, where he was defeated.

 After Ratanapol Sor Vorapin lost IBF Mini flyweight title to Zolani Petelo in late 1997, Songphol announced that Toto would challenge Petelo but then it didn't happen, until Songphol quit being a promoter.
 He returned to Muay Thai again although won two times fight of the year, one of them was a fight with Rambaa Somdet, but unsuccessfully like old so finally retired.